Stalker

 From this point of view Stalker is not so different from The Wizard of Oz, where the whole purpose of Dorothy’s fantasy is to lead her back home with a new appreciation for her humble and ordinary life.
 Tarkovsky must have been aware of this, because the whole movie is a transformation of the 1939 MGM musical.
 Each is a journey to a place where wishes are granted, the fantastic part in color bracketed by scenes at home in sepia.
 The Writer is a coward – hiding from the guards’ bullets, carrying a gun and liquor into the Zone, afraid to go first through the Meatgrinder; the Professor is heartless, coming to the Zone on a mission of revenge; and the Stalker is called a “holy fool” and an “idiot”.
 The name of the Zone transposes the letters of “Oz”.
 The travelers sleep on the ground halfway through their journey, and the only thing they bring home is a dog.
 The “Meatgrinder” is like the long passageway to the Wizard’s chamber.
 The Writer puts on a crown of thorns outside the Room, just as the Lion fashions a makeshift crown before his audience with the Wizard, and the Professor wears a pom-pom cap not unlike the oilcan on the Tin Man.

 There’s no need for a Dorothy character in Stalker because Dorothy is redundant in The Wizard of Oz; she and her companions learn essentially the same lesson, each finding satisfaction in what they already possess, whether it’s home and family or one’s missing piece.
-The Wizard of Oz is filled with weak male characters and strong females, but Tarkovsky is more interested in the weak.
+The Wizard of Oz is filled with weak men and strong women, but Tarkovsky is more interested in the weak.
 It’s not clear that the Stalker learns a lesson or finds resolution at the end; he’s passed the reward instead to his daughter, but even that’s not the end of the story.
 Just as Monkey is more important to her father than his own happiness, the viewer is more important to Tarkovsky than his characters, and he wishes to pass us a gift.
 At the end of the journey, as the three men rest before the open portal, the movie puts us inside the Room for nearly five minutes, as if hoping that we too will derive its benefits.

 This gift comes with a catch.
 As the sacristan cautions us in the early minutes of Nostalghia, “If there are any casual onlookers who aren’t supplicants, then nothing happens.”
 For Tarkovsky the act of watching a movie should be sacramental.
 We have to approach humbly, on our hands and knees.
 No benefit will come to casual onlookers or to proud viewers who like to feel superior to a movie.
 We must watch with active attention, pouring our souls into the movie, living the experience with intensity.